apache/openwhisk/tools/ubuntu-setup/README.md

 ## Deploy

-Follow the instructions in [ansible/README.md](../../ansible/README.md) to deploy and teardown.
+Follow the instructions in [ansible/README.md](../../ansible/README.md) to deploy and teardown OpenWhisk within a single machine or VM.

-Once deployed, several Docker containers will be running in your linux machine.
+Once deployed, several Docker containers will be running in your machine.
 You can check that containers are running by using the docker cli with the command `docker ps`.

 ### Configure the CLI
 Follow instructions in [Configure CLI](../../docs/README.md#setting-up-the-openwhisk-cli).
 The API host